 Snoring happens when the air cannot move freely through the nose and throat during sleep and the surrounding tissues vibrate and produces the familiar snoring sound.
-Everyone snores occasionally, but if snoring happens frequently, it affects the quality of sleep and also family members and roommates.
-Snoring can cause poor sleep and fatigue during daytime.
-In some cases, snoring can be a symptom of a health problem.
+Everyone snores occasionally, but if it happens frequently, it affects the quality of sleep and also family members and roommates.
+In addition, it can cause poor sleep and fatigue during daytime.
+In some cases, it can be a symptom of a health problem.

-- An obese person can be susceptible to snoring and sometimes accompanied by other causes
+- An obese person can be susceptible and sometimes accompanied by other causes

 - Sleeping on the back causes relaxation of the muscles of the throat and constriction that sometimes result to snoring.